Suavodrillia textilia

 Suavodrillia textilia is a species of sea snail, a marine gastropod mollusk in the Suavodrillia family Borsoniidae.

 Description

 The Suavodrillia textilia is a Neogastropoda cone shell that grows to a length of 8mm.

 Distribution

 This species is found in the Western Atlantic, in the Atlantic Ocean from Georgia to Florida at depths between 538 - 805m.

 Reproduction

 Members of the order Neogastropoda are mostly gonochoric and broadcast spawners.
-Life cycle: Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Life cycle: Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.